opnsense/docs/source/manual/how-tos/user-ldap.rst

 Step 1.1 (optional) Synchronize groups.
 .........................................

-When using the local database to import users, you can also synchronize configured ldap groups when the remote server supports this.
+When using the local database to import users, you can also synchronize configured LDAP groups when the remote server supports this.
 To use this feature, enable :code:`Read properties` and :code:`Synchronize groups`.

 ..
 Note::

-    This feature needs the remote ldap server to respond with :code:`memberOf` when queried, how to enable this on various ldap providers lies outside the scope of this manual.
+    This feature needs the remote LDAP server to respond with :code:`memberOf` when queried, how to enable this on various LDAP providers lies outside the scope of this manual.

 ..
 Note::